yuhtgyju/Bullet-Hell-Game/README.md

 ## Licenses
 This project is licensed under "The Legend Of Azure Proprietary License Agreement."
 See the [LICENSE](LICENSE) file for details.

 This project also uses the SFML library, which is licensed under the zlib/png license.
-See the [LICENSE_SFML.txt](LICENSE_SFML.txt) file for details.
+You can find the full text of the SFML license in the [LICENSE_SFML.txt](LICENSE_SFML.txt) file, or visit the [SFML website](https://www.sfml-dev.org/license.php) for more information.